AudioLotus/D2Flwrz/docs/Raids/Deep-Stone-Crypt/3-Atraks-1.md

 ## Part 1: The Setup

-Guardians are going to split in to two teams of three as mentioned above.
+You're going to split in to two teams of three as mentioned above.

 Shooting the ball by the elevators starts the encounter where two guardians will immediately go to space.